The Met-Ed/Penelec Sustainable Energy Fund is seeking nominees for the Advisory Committee.

 - Ability to work collaboratively and with people with divergent interests

-- Able to meet by conference call and in-person at various Pennsylvania locations up to six times per year
+- Able to meet by conference call or in-person at various Pennsylvania locations up to six times per year

-This announcement is made in keeping with the best practices of the Pennsylvania Sustainable Energy Board (PASEB) and is being distributed on the websites of the Public Utility Commission, the Met/Ed Penelec Sustainable Energy Fund, the Berks County Community Foundation, the Community Foundation for the Alleghenies, as well as relevant newsletters and other sources.
-There is no financial compensation for Board service.
+This announcement is made in keeping with the best practices of the Pennsylvania Sustainable Energy Board (PASEB) and is being distributed on the websites of the Public Utility Commission and the Met-Ed/Penelec Sustainable Energy Fund, as well as relevant newsletters and other sources.
+There is no financial compensation for Committee service.
 This notice may be forwarded to interested parties.